Overview

-Representations and Warranties Insurance (RWI) is transforming risk allocation in U.S. commercial real estate and static-asset transactions (collectively, "CRE transactions").
-By replacing conventional indemnity escrows, RWI allows sellers to access nearly all proceeds at closing while buyers secure comprehensive, insurer-backed post-closing protection.
-As insurers expand offerings and minimum deal sizes decrease, RWI is redefining expectations for liquidity, negotiation efficiency, and market norms across institutional and middle-market CRE sales.
+Representations and Warranties Insurance (RWI) is transforming risk allocation in U.S. real assets and static-asset transactions (collectively, "Real Assets transactions").
+By replacing conventional indemnity escrows, RWI allows sellers to access nearly all proceeds at closing while buyers receive a policy-backed post-closing recovery path.
+As insurers expand offerings and minimum deal sizes decrease, RWI is redefining expectations for liquidity, negotiation efficiency, and market norms across institutional and middle-market Real Assets sales.
+M&A sellers made this move a decade ago — suggesting RWI at launch became the mark of a well-run process; real asset sale processes are now making the same turn.

 Executive summary

-RWI is now practical in situations where escrows would otherwise exceed $2M, since the lost time-value of capital locked up over a typical one-year escrow period often surpasses the all-in cost of RWI, which frequently starts around $100,000.
-Adoption continues to grow: leading insurers report CRE RWI policy volume multiplying by 3.5–4× since 2021, and industry submissions are expected to be more than 50% higher in 2025.
+RWI is now practical in situations where escrows would otherwise exceed $2M, since the lost time-value of capital locked up over a typical one-year escrow period often surpasses the all-in cost of RWI, which typically runs $120K–$140K.
+Selected public broker and insurer commentary indicates growing real-asset RWI activity, but no reliable public U.S. CRE penetration series exists.* The practical point is narrower: real-asset RWI is increasingly available and should be tested where indemnity, escrow, or recourse friction is material.

 Definition